roelbondoc/roelbondoc.github.io/_posts/2021-01-19-ruby-on-rails-with-docker-part-2.md

 ---
 layout: post
 title: Adding external services to a Ruby on Rails project with docker-compose
+description: Extend your dockerized Rails application by adding PostgreSQL database and web servers using docker-compose for a complete development environment.
 ---

 The first part in this series went over the basics of setting up a new Rails app using Docker.
 Part one also showed how to leverage `docker-compose` in setting up your application to be run.
 This second part of the series will take a deeper look into taking `docker-compose` further to architect a more complex Rails application.
 Most Rails applications utitlize several external services to augment the core Rails service.
 Follow along to see how to add databases and web servers to create a more complete package.